Obituary of Gloria Theresa Amatetti

 Most importantly, Gloria loved God and her family.

 Gloria ultimately died of Alzheimer’s, but even then, she carried her beautiful, fun-filled spirit to the end.
 She was adored by all who got to know her in each phase of her life.

 Gloria will be missed and loved forever!
 We love you Mom!

 *A memorial service for Gloria will be posted at a later time and will take place in the upcoming year.

 Gloria's family has placed their trust in the loving care of the Riverview Funeral Home,Troy New York.
-We encourage you to share memories and add condolences with the family below.To plant a tree in memory of Gloria Amatetti, please visit Tribute Store
+We encourage you to share memories and add condolences with the family below.To plant a beautiful memorial tree in memory of Gloria Amatetti, please visit our Tree Store